wxcctechsummit/holcct2100/labslive/lab4.md

 ### Objective

-In this lab we will complete all configuration required to route emails in WxCC.
+In this lab we will complete all configuration required to route emails and chats into WxCC.
 You will be able to send an email to the Contact Centre and be able to accept/respond to the email by logging in as an agent.
+You will also have the ability to start a chat session with an agent from an embedded chat bubble on a website

-We will be configuring Email Account settings, Entry Point, Queue, corresponding Routing strategies, Routing rules and Email Template.
+In the email part, we will be configuring Email Account settings, Entry Point, Queue, corresponding Routing strategies, Routing rules and Email Template.
 This helps us connecting the Email account with our application.

+In the chat part, we will be configuring

 ### Pre-requisites